KnightMollo/w4121.github.io/lectures/cleaning.md

 * consolidate sales, HR, products systems into a single reprresentation (global schema)
 * load into warehouse to generat CFO/marketing reports
 * Analysts run queries, learn customer preferences -- pet rocks are out, pogs are in
+  * know to buy pogs and discount pet rocks
   * what kinds of queries are these?
-* Pays for itself within a year: everyone gets in on this late 90s early 00s
+* Pays for itself within a year through better buying and stock rotation decisions:
+  * everyone gets in on this late 90s early 00s
 * OK, everyone wants data in their "data warehouse", and industry grows around this need (ETL)
 * Does ETL work?
-  * Create global schema in advance (need to know what table you're dumping data into)
+  1. Create global schema in advance (need to know what table you're dumping data into)
     * Remember the pain of creating a single table's schema?
-  * Send programmer to each data source (often different groups or companies!) to manually write connectors
+  2. Send programmer to each data source (often different groups or companies!) to manually write connectors
     * everyone has their own "unique" data format: salary is in dollars vs pounds vs "wage".
 Fixed vs per hour.
-  * write cleaning/transform scripts to convert before importing.
+  3. write cleaning/transform scripts to convert before importing.
 * Scalability limitations (human scalability, not compute scalability) (crowdsourcing)
-  * Defining a global schema can take years -- by then, 2 years out of date
+  1. Defining a global schema can take years -- by then, 2 years out of date
     * will never work unless schema stops changing. (is this realistic?)
-  * Programmer per data source hard to scale.
+  2. Programmer per data source hard to scale.
     * who does this job??
-    * fundamentally hard -- easy to underestimate data dirtiness
+  3. fundamentally hard -- easy to underestimate data dirtiness
-      * ~10% of your data is incorrect
+    * rule of thumb: ~10% of your data is incorrect
       * nicknames, codes, stale addresses (out of date), nulls, inconsistencies due to redundancy in schema design
     * dedup is contextual (contextual == hard)
       * ewu == Eugene Wu the billionaire == eugene wu@columbia == eugene wu at UBC?
-        * Restaurants in a foodcourt vs restaurant that took over an old one vs a moving restaurant (how can a global schema anticipate all this)
+      * Restaurants may have same address: but be in a foodcourt vs restaurant that took over an old one vs a moving restaurant (how can a global schema anticipate all this)
+* Result? warehousing projects in 1990’s factor of two over budget and a factor of two late
 * Still, fundamentally a win, so all CEOs want to add data sources
   * avg large enterprise has 5k data stores, only handful in warehouse

+Beer vignette

+         He had a typical data warehouse of sales of his products by brand, by distributor, by time period, etc. I told the analysts that El Nino was widely predicted to occur that winter and it would be wetter than normal on the west coast and warmer than normal in the Northeast.
+I then asked if beer sales are correlated to temperature or precipitation.
+         They replied “I wish we could answer that question, but weather data is not in our warehouse”.
+Supporting data source scalability is very difficult using ETL technology.

+But why not mandate a common schema?
+That should be easy to do

+* 2000s.  called Master data management

 Mike's informix story